cloudfuse-io/buzz-rust/README.md

 The AWS Lambda runtime runs a custom version of linux.
 To keep ourselves out of trouble we *musl* instead of libc to make a static build.
 For reproducibility reasons, this build is done through docker.

-Note: docker builds require BuildKit (included in docker 18.09+) and the Docker Engine API 1.40+.
+**Note: docker builds require BuildKit (included in docker 18.09+) and the Docker Engine API 1.40+ with experimental features activated.**

 ## Deploy